Jayesh-Kumar-Sundaram/Pub-Lab-Locator/README.md

 Molecular biology and Evolution (https://academic.oup.com/mbe) is one of my favorite journal on this topic.
 I pulled out the list of publications in the last five years from this journal (May 2019 - May 2024).

 The research centres with atleast 5 publications in MBE journal are marked here:\
-(Note:The circle size is proportional to the number of publications)\
+(Note:The circle size is proportional to the logarithm (base 2) of the number of publications)\
 ![](./04_plots/visualize_research_centers.png)

 Here is the list of top 50 research centers from around the world that has most number of publication in this journal:\